 This dish has many variations, and can be adjusted based on their own preferences:

 - For a sweeter taste, add 1 tablespoon sugar, or 1 tablespoon of honey to the sauce.

 - Alternatively, for a spicier version, feel free to add dried red chilies while sauteing the chicken.

 - Add a little orange zest to brighten the dish up.
 You might also love our award-winning IP Orange Chicken.

-- White wine vinegar can be replaced for rice vinegar.
+- White wine vinegar can be replaced with rice vinegar.
 Just remember, every time you make substitutions, the flavors will change and tasteless like what you remember ordering out.

 - Hoisin sauce is absolutely amazing in this recipe, and one of our favorite Asian pantry item.
 It is one of the main ingredients that make this dish so great because of its deep flavors.
 Some people substitute it with BBQ sauce and mix it with molasses and soy sauce.
 However, we try to stick to the original Hoisin sauce and strongly recommend using it for the best flavors.

 This dish can also be made in the CrockPot or in the IP using the Slow Cooker function.
 Add browned chicken to the Slow Cooker.
 Then, add the rest of the ingredients except the cornstarch slurry.
 Cover and cook on low for 4 hours.
 Make the slurry, gently stir it in and cook on high for 20 more minutes.
 Serve and enjoy!

 Similarly, this recipe can be made on the stovetop.
 First, saute up the chicken with spices.
 Then, add all the sauces and slurry and allow to cook for a few minutes till the sauce is thick.
 Add the poultry and combine well before serving!

 We have a large collection of Asian inspired dishes, some of our most popular once are: